drewberry612/autoencoders/README.md

+# 🛒 Rossmann Store Sales Autoencoder

-This project was an individual attempt at the Rossmann store sales competition, before I realised that autoencoders cannot be used for prediction in this task.
-However, this is still an implementation of an autoencoder, with multiple encoder and decoder layers, using Python that gets validation scores of 99.97%.
+This project was an individual attempt at the **Rossmann Store Sales** competition, where I initially used an autoencoder for prediction.
+However, I later realised that autoencoders are not suitable for prediction in this task.
+Despite this, the project still serves as an implementation of an autoencoder with multiple encoder and decoder layers.

+## ⚙️ Key Features

+- **Autoencoder Implementation**: The model uses a multi-layer autoencoder to encode and decode the data.
+This approach achieved **validation scores of 99.97%**.

-This repository also includes a version of the same autoencoder that uses image representations of the data as inputs, and a file for the preprocessing of the data, which I found was adequate for the competition.
+- **Image Representations**: In an attempt to improve performance, I implemented a version of the autoencoder that used image representations of the data as inputs.

+- **Data Preprocessing**: The repository includes a file dedicated to preprocessing the data, which was found to be adequate for the competition, ensuring that the data was in a usable format for training.

+While the autoencoder wasn't applicable for the competition's prediction task, it provides a solid example of using autoencoders in an applied machine learning context.